Build a Dementia-Capable Workforce

 Establish an Alzheimer's State Plan Task Force

 Alzheimer’s is a large and growing public health crisis that state policymakers cannot ignore.
 Each state has its own unique gaps and needs, and a state-specific plan can recommend tailored policies to better serve those living with dementia and their families.
 Missouri's State Alzheimer’s Plan was published in 2010 and is out-of-date.
 It is critical that Missouri conducts a current, comprehensive needs assessment and produces a set of timely recommendations that lawmakers and stakeholders can implement, to meet the unique needs of individuals and families living with dementia in our state.
-To do this, we are supporting legistation to create the Missouri Alzheimer's State Plan Task Force.
+To do this, we are supporting legislation to create the Missouri Alzheimer's State Plan Task Force.
 Representative David Wood filed House Bill 1683 in the House with Senator Wayne Wallingford filing companion legislation, Senate Bill 823.
 House Bill 1683 has already received approval from the Missouri House and is now in the Senate waiting to be referred to committee for consideration.

 Missouri State Plan Overview